Aurelianis/PRPScript/MANUAL-RunningTheScript.md

 1) Enter the exact file name with extension, i.e. PRP-Patch.esp
 2) Enter the path to your Fallout 4 installation, i.e. D:\SteamLibrary\steamapps\common\Fallout 4 <b>NOTE:</b> This information will be saved to a text file, so the next time you run the script you will not see this prompt.
 3) Enter the path to xEdit, include the exe, i.e. D:\FO4Tools\FO4Edit\FO4Edit.exe <b>NOTE:</b> This information will be saved to a text file, so the next time you run the script you will not see this prompt.
+4) xEdit is now launching.
+Click OK, then Run 03_MergeCombinedObjects on PRP-BTInteriors_Project.esp.
+Save and exit.